-4. Conclusion
+5. Conclusion

 The XP-EF framework provides informative feedback utilizing streamlined process and project metrics appropriate for a lightweight software process.
 Software measurement is a challenging and time-consuming task.
 Small software development teams require a smaller, more manageable metrics set that provides constructive feedback about their development process.
 There proposed metrics were comprehensive enough for the small IBM software development team to evaluate the efficacy of their XP practices, while not imposing excessive burden.
-The framework provided constructive feedback throughout development and allowed the team to improve their adherence to XP practices.
+The framework provides constructive feedback throughout development and allows the team to improve their adherence to XP practices.
 However, much work remains to be done to validate and extend this framework, particularly with regard to the XP adherence metrics.

-Reports of case studies that utilize the XP-EF framework will be published in the proceedings of upcoming conferences [19, 35].
-Furthermore, the structure of the XP-EF is being used to analyze the data of three completed case studies with varying contexts, as well two on-going, industrial case studies.
+Reports of case studies that utilize the XP-EF framework will be published in the proceedings of upcoming conferences [17, 34].
+Furthermore, the structure of the XP-EF is being used to analyze the data of two completed case studies with varying contexts, as well five on-going, industrial case studies.
 An active continuation of this research is refining and validating the suite of objective metrics, focusing on those metrics that can be automated.
 Research proposals are currently being written which will involve the use of XP-EF based case studies to further investigate contextually-based, "safe" subsets of XP, to determine agile best practices, and to study the practicality of hybrid agile, plan-driven processes.
+We are interested in working with researchers around to world to establish a family of XP case study research and to use meta-analysis to combine the results.